June 5 – August 13, 2022.

 Students receive a stipend of $600 per week, or $6,000 over the course of the program.
 All UCRs are provided with housing and meals at no cost and some travel support.

-Program Support The Santa Fe Institute UCR Program is supported, in part, by the National Science Foundation Research Experiences for Undergraduates (REU) program under Grant Number ACI-1757923 and private donors.
+Program Support The Santa Fe Institute UCR program is supported, in part, by the National Science Foundation Research Experiences for Undergraduates (REU) program, NSF grant number 1757923 (PI Cristopher Moore).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 - Explore new ideas through an independent transdisciplinary research project, guided by an SFI mentor.
 Read about past UCR/REU projects on our Proceedings page.